Real-RP/kick_restart/kick_restart/README.md

 > resources

-folder. clear the -master and v.NUMBER from the foldername. if you want to translate this code, go into the locales folder and read the README.txt or README.md file.
+folder. clear the -master and v.NUMBER from the foldername. if you want to translate this code, go into the server.lua
 # setup resource

 paste "start kick_restart" into your server.cfg.